joshmangum/swift-language-guide-pdf/recipes.md

-## Making the pdf from Swift.org documentation
+## How to make PDFs of Swift.org documentation

 ### Retrieve html source

-Let's make a copy of the whole documentation site.
+Let's download a copy of the swift.org documentation.

-We'll make a directory named `source` and download the swift documentation site in it.
+We'll make a directory named `source` and download into it.

-`<revision date>` is the date the documentation was revised, it's in the [revision history](https://docs.swift.org/swift-book/RevisionHistory/RevisionHistory.html) on the swift.org documentation site.
-It's in the form `2018-09-17`
+Swift.org has a [revision history](https://docs.swift.org/swift-book/RevisionHistory/RevisionHistory.html) that tells you when the documentation was last updated.
+We'll use the latest one as `<revision date>`, it's in the form `2018-09-17`

 ```
 > mkdir -p <revision date>/source